 FOR IMMEDIATE RELEASE June 22, 2012

-The Federal Bureau of Investigation (FBI), United States Postal Inspection Service and West Virginia State Police conducted the investigation.
-Assistant United States Attorney Erik Goes is in charge of the prosecution.
+The U.S. Department of Health and Human Services Office of Inspector General, andthe Drug Enforcement Administration conducted the investigation.
+Assistant United States Attorney Steven Loew is in charge of the prosecution.

 # # #